-As of today, the country is open to international tourism with virtually no restrictions -no quarantine, and no face masks-.
-The restrictions you can find when traveling to that destination are the ones imposed by the commercial airlines.
+Tanzania is open to international tourism with virtually no restrictions -no quarantine, and no face masks.- The restrictions you can find when traveling to Tanzania are the ones imposed by commercial airlines.

-It is not required but highly recommended.
+It’s not required but highly recommended.
 Several countries advise their citizens of the possibility of encountering inadequate health protocols and facilities in Tanzania.
-We want you to be able to receive the best care possible so visit Best Insurance Plans that Cover COVID.

 Do I need a visa to go to Tanzania?

 Most likely.
-However, Tanzania has moved most of their visa operations online, so it is easier and safer to get a visa through their e-visa program; You may still be asked to visit an embassy or consulate office in your country if an interview is required to grant you the visa.
+However, Tanzania has moved most of their visa operations online, so it is easier and safer to get a visa through their e-visa program; Travelers may still be asked to visit an embassy or consulate office in their country if an interview is required.

-You could also be eligible for a tourist or business visa on arrival.
-To avoid any complications visit Tanzania’s immigration website and check if you qualify for one of these visas and what documents you would need to provide.
+Some visitors could also be eligible for a tourist or business visa on arrival.
+To avoid any complications it is best to visit Tanzania’s immigration website and check the qualifications for one of these visas and what documents need to be provided.

-Do I need to disclose personal and travel information?
+Do travelers need to disclose personal and travel information?

 Yes.
 Tanzania is currently using a tracking system to keep outbreaks under control.
-You will need to complete a Health Surveillance form detailing information about where you have been and where you can be located in the future while you travel through the country.
+Travelers will need to complete a Health Surveillance form detailing information about where they have been and where they can be located in the future while traveling through the country.

-Technically, you don’t.
+Technically, they are not.
 However, airlines or airport policies (from your origin country or transit countries) may require you to bring one.
-Make sure to check with your carrier so you don’t have to face unexpected complications.
+Visitors should check with carriers so as not to face unexpected complications.

 Are there health screenings on arrival?